sleepyOwl14/proximax-bc-docs/docs/client/commands.md

 **Command**

 ```
-$> nem2-cli namespace info --uint [929036875,2226345261]
+$> xpx2-cli namespace info --uint [929036875,2226345261]
 ```

 ## Mosaic

 ### Info

 Gets information from a [mosaic](../built-in-features/mosaic.md).
-Use this command providing the mosaic identifier name in the form of namespaceName:mosaicName (ex: nem:xem) or the mosaic uint ID in the form of [3646934825,3576016193].
+Use this command providing the mosaic identifier name in the form of namespaceName:mosaicName (ex: prx:xpx) or the mosaic uint ID in the form of [3646934825,3576016193].

 **Options**